Charlotte Spousal Support Attorneys

 - Retirement or Change in Financial Circumstances: Either party can seek a modification or termination of alimony if there is a significant change in circumstances, such as the supporting spouse's retirement or a substantial change in the financial situation of either party.

-- Term Limits: Alimony may be awarded for a specific duration, especially in cases of rehabilitative or temporary alimony.
+- Term Limits: Alimony may be awarded for a specific duration, especially in rehabilitative or temporary alimony cases.
 Once the specified term expires, alimony payments cease.

 - Written Agreement: If the spouses have a written agreement that specifies conditions for terminating alimony, those terms will be followed.

-- Substantial Change in Circumstances: If there is a substantial change in the financial circumstances of either party, the court may consider modifying or terminating alimony.
+- Substantial Change in Circumstances: If either party's financial circumstances substantially change, the court may consider modifying or terminating alimony.

 What happens if the paying spouse fails to make alimony payments?